bolliger-tech/breedersdb.com/backend-function/README.md

 ## Notes

-- Inserting a user is done by running the `InsertUser` mutation in hasura.
+- Inserting the first user is done by running the `InsertUser` mutation in hasura (x-hasura-admin-secret)
   ```graphql
   mutation InsertUser {
     InsertUser(email: "tester@breedersdb.com", password: "asdfasdf") {